 - Munch contracted an eye disease in May 1930 and had to rest until August.
 He took a series of photographic self-portraits. - His aunt Karen died in 1931.
 Munch continued to suffer from the eye disease, and worried about losing his sight entirely.
 In October, he visited Kragerø and he was constantly busy doing exhibitions. - In 1933, Munch spent parts of the winter and summer in Åsgårdstrand.
 He also spent time at Hvitsten and Kragerø.
-He was celebrated on this 70th birthday and was awarded the Grand Cross of the Order of St. Olav.
+He was celebrated on this 70th birthday and

+- was awarded the Grand Cross of the Order of St. Olav.
 Jens Thiis and Pola Gauguin published monographs about Munch. - The Norwegian author, art collector and financier Rolf E. Stenersen offered his art collection to Aker municipality in 1936.
 His collection included more than 20 paintings and approximately 400 prints by Munch.
-The collection was exhibited in several paces that year.
+The collection was exhibited in several paces that year. - In 1937, 82 of Munch's works were confiscated from German collections and labelled 'degenerate'. - Many of Munch's works were repatriated from Germany in 1938 and auctioned off.

-- In 1942, four of Munch's paintings were shown in the exhibition 'Art and Not.
+- In his will, Munch left all his artwork that was in his own possession to Oslo municipality.
+During the last years of his life, Munch made several unflinchingly revealing self-portraits, showing an old man facing death. - In 1942, four of Munch's paintings were shown in the exhibition 'Art and Not.
 Clean-up April 1942' ('Kunst og ukunst.
 Oppryddingen april 1942') in the National Gallery.
-That year, Munch also exhibited his work in Gothenburg, and 34 of his prints were shown at the Brooklyn Museum in New York from December to February. - In 1943, Munch continued to have great capacity for work, and he celebrated his 80th birthday in December. - Munch left approximately 1,150 paintings, 17,800 prints, 4,500 watercolours, drawings and 13 sculptures, as well as writings and literary notes to the City of Oslo.
+That year, Munch also exhibited his work in Gothenburg, and 34 of his prints were shown at the Brooklyn Museum in New York from December to February. - In 1943, Munch continued to have great capacity for work, and he celebrated his 80th birthday in December. - Edvard Munch died quietly at Ekely on 23 January 1944. - Munch left approximately 1,150 paintings, 17,800 prints, 4,500 watercolours, drawings and 13 sculptures, as well as writings and literary notes to the City of Oslo.